 The relationship fostered during these experiences becomes a learning opportunity for the teacher candidate, and for the clinical teacher, through sharing of the latest techniques and technologies, all while positively impacting PK-12 students’ learning.

 All placements are made through the Office of Field Experiences.
-Candidates in the College of Education, Health, and Human Services receive placements, log hours, and track growth in LiveText.
+Candidates in the College of Education, Health, and Human Sciences receive placements, log hours, and track growth in LiveText.

 Classroom teachers are asked to approve hours and add input on candidate growth on a performance assessment.
 Read through frequently asked questions.